learn-co-curriculum/phase-4-active-record-validations-readme/README.md

 updating data through Ruby/Rails (e.g. if we use SQL code in the command line to modify the database, Active Record validations are not run).

-Some developers use database constraints and Active Record validations, while others rely on Active Record validations alone.
+Some developers use both database constraints and Active Record validations, while others rely on Active Record validations alone.
 Ultimately, it depends on how the developer plans to add and update data in the database.
 In this lesson, we'll be focusing on Active Record validations.

 ### What is "invalid data"?